Emma mattress sale December 2025: Up to 30% off mattresses plus exclusive bundle offers

 Read moreRead less▼

 Emma recently rebranded its Elite model as the Emma Hybrid Airgrid but don’t worry, it retains the ‘weightless’ feel we praised in our Emma Elite mattress review.
 The AirGrid takes its name from the AirGrid technology found within; a gel polymer layer that uses geometric shaping to cradle and cushion every part of the body.
 Our Emma Hybrid Airgrid mattress review panel loved the contouring pressure relief, breathability and full-body support, perfect for side sleepers prone to overheat.
-While the prices seem to change around quite a bit after the rebranding, in the current sale a double is reduced to £699.30 (was £999.)
-Like all Emma UK mattresses, it comes with a 10-year guarantee and 200-night trial to test it out.
+While the prices seem to change around quite a bit after the rebranding, in the current sale, a double is reduced to £999.

 Read moreRead less▼

 Formerly known as the Emma NextGen Cooling, this mattress boasts plush comfort without overheating, and, according to our Emma NextGen mattress review, it mostly delivers on this promise.
-Emma's ThermoSync technology works to wick away warmth, and in our experience it works remarkably well, keeping our testers cool and comfortable through the summer months.
-If you're after support, this mattress also provides the goods, with a 7-zone 'InfinitySpring' base that offered plenty of support for our back and side sleepers.
-You can now enjoy 25% off the Thermosync dropping the price of a double mattress from £799 to £599.25.
+Emma's ThermoSync technology works to wick away warmth, and in our experience, it works remarkably well, keeping our testers cool and comfortable through the summer months.
+If you're after support, this mattress also provides the goods, with a 7-zone 'InfinitySpring' base that offers plenty of support for our back and side sleepers.
+You can now enjoy 20% off the Thermosync, dropping the price of a double mattress from £799.

 Read moreRead less▼

 Previously known as the Emma NextGen Premium mattress, the Hybrid Premium features 5 layers and a medium-firm (slightly softer than the Thermosync) sleep surface with improved Infinity Spring Technology for maximum airflow.
-In the current sale, you can save up to 15% off a Hybrid Premium.
-This takes the price of a double mattress down from £528 to £448.80.
+The price for a double is £528, you'll also get a free premium cloud pillow.

 Read moreRead less▼

 The Original all-foam Emma was one of the best memory foam mattresses we've tested but it's since been replaced with the Hybrid Original, which switched the foam base for a set of springs.
-This should provide a slightly bouncier feel to the bed, while we expect it to have retained the excellent pressure relief of its foam counterpart (but hopefully without the overheating issue we noted in our Emma Original mattress review.)
-A double is now just £323.10 (was £359) and a highly competitive price for a hybrid mattress from a reliable brand.
+This should provide a slightly bouncier feel to the bed, while we expect it to have retained the excellent pressure relief of its foam counterpart (but hopefully without the overheating issue we noted in our Emma Original mattress review).
+A double is now just £359, and a highly competitive price for a hybrid mattress from a reliable brand.

 Which Emma mattress should I choose?